Control panel tour

 - The Queue Manager lets you peek under the hood of the system Craft uses to run batches of small jobs.
 Things will show up and disappear themselves as jobs are queued up and completed.

 - Clear Caches lets you select and clear temporary stored data Craft uses to stay fast.

 - Deprecation Warnings will detail any outdated code you might be using, where to find it, and usually what to replace it with.

 - Find and Replace is a tool you can use to find and replace text throughout your database.

 - Migrations will list and run sets of instructions you write for programmatically changing stuff.

 # Plugin Store

-Craft’s plugin store offers free and paid plugins that add functionality to your Craft CMS website.
+Craft’s Plugin Store offers free and paid plugins that add functionality to your Craft CMS site.